Grid Areas

 Step A: Name your items (grid-area)

-First, you go to your CSS items (like your header, sidebar, or footer) and give them a name using the grid-area property.
+First, you‘re going to go to your CSS items (your header, sidebar, footer etc.) and name them with the grid-area; property.

 CSS